List of most-subscribed Twitch channels

-Kai Cenat currently holds the record for the most-subscribed channel on Twitch of all time.
+As of January 2026, Kai Cenat holds the record for the most-subscribed channel on Twitch of all time.

 A subscription on Twitch is a way for users to support streamers and creators on the platform using real money.
 Content creators can offer custom emotes, badges, and more to subscribers.
 Users can also gift subscriptions to others, so subscriber numbers can increase.
 A subscription expires after one month and can be renewed for a "subscription streak".

-As of September 30, 2025, Kai Cenat holds the most-subscribed channel on Twitch of all time, with 1,112,947 subscribers.
+As of January 6, 2026, Kai Cenat holds the most-subscribed channel on Twitch of all time, with 1,112,947 subscribers.

 History

 Most-subscribed Twitch channels

 In April 2018, Tyler Blevins, known by his Twitch username Ninja, held the record for the most-subscribed Twitch streamer with 269,154 subscribers until April 2021, when Ludwig Ahgren broke the record during his subathon with 283,066 subscribers.
 Later in March 2023, Kai Cenat broke Ahgren's record during his subathon with 306,621 subscribers until September 30, 2024, when VTuber Ironmouse broke the record during her subathon with 313,000 subscribers at the time.
 On November 11, 2024, Cenat broke the record again during his month-long subathon, Mafiathon 2, with 337,000 subscribers at the time.
 Later on November 30, 2024, Cenat ended his subathon with 728,535 subscribers, doubling the previous record held by Ironmouse.
 On September 28, 2025, Cenat reached one million subscribers on Twitch during his Mafiathon 3 subathon, breaking his own previous record and becoming the first streamer in the platform’s history to surpass one million active subscribers.
 On September 30, 2025, he ended his subathon with 1,112,947 subscribers.